warrdel-erp/stones-be/md/questions.md

 3. Account of vendor.
 4. Closing balance of vendor.
 5. Why keys are different as invoice to transaction.
-6. Why fulfilled is in percentage in LO it must be as string og stage.
+6. Why fulfilled is in percentage in LO it must be as string og stage.[done]

+---

+1. If soProduct is swapped to another LO product then what will happen to that LO product.